-For most crop types, best results are obtained when the table is adjusted for a stubble height of 6" to 8" or (150 to 200 mm).
-This height of stubble should have strength to support the windrow and to provide air flow underneath.
-Also, the windrow should be easier to pick up.
+For most crops, best results are obtained when the table is adjusted for stubble height of 6" to 8" or (150 to 200 mm).
+This height should have enough strength to support the windrow and to provide air flow underneath to speed drying.
+Also, the windrow will be easier to pick up.

-Lubrication & Maintenance
+Lubrication and Maintenance

 Important!
 Use good quality, general purpose grease.

-Component Lubricant Frequency/(Notes) Knife Drives 50 hours Knife head bearing Grease (grease fitting on bottom of crank shaft) Main bearing and gear Grease (grease fitting on side of knife drive) Knife Diesel Whenever knife is gummed, soak with diesel or clean with a pressure washer Reel bearings Grease 10 hours Gauge Wheels - King Pin Grease 10 hours Gauge Wheel Jacks Grease 50 hours Wheel Bearings Grease Disassemble and re-pack yearly.
+Component Lubricant Frequency/(Notes)

+Knife Drives 50 hours

+Knife head bearing Grease (grease fitting on bottom of crank shaft)

+Main bearing and gear Grease (grease fitting on side of knife drive)

+Knife Diesel Whenever knife is gummed, soak with diesel or

+clean with a pressure washer

+Reel bearings Grease 10 hours

+Gauge Whee ls - King Pin Grease 10 hours

+Gauge Wheel Jacks Grease 50 hours

+Wheel Bearings Grease Disassemble and re-pack yearly.

 Hydraulic return line filter (Change after first 50 hours of operation and seasonally thereafter.)

 (Filter 27281 Donaldson - P 163419)